 Research shows that approximately 35 per cent of elderly patients admitted to NHS hospitals are at risk of malnutrition.
-Poor nutritional status creates a vicious cycle of infection, increased length of stay, falls, and discharge to higher level of care facilities or readmissions.
+Poor nutritional status creates a vicious cycle of infection, increased length of stay, falls, and discharge to higher level of care facilities or re-admissions.

 Maxine Buyanga, Matron and lead for nutrition, has been leading a drive across the Trust to champion the importance of nutrition and hydration, and to introduce a range of initiatives to encourage patients to eat and drink well.

-Patients living with dementia and other cognitive impairments will benefit from the pictorial menus, which are designed with user-friendly layouts, colours and images of relevant foods and animals capable of boosting recognition.
+Patients living with dementia and other cognitive impairments will now benefit from the pictorial menus, which are designed with user-friendly layouts, colours and images of relevant foods and animals capable of boosting recognition.

 Providing these patients with a name and image stimulates both the visual and language areas of the brain, increasing the chance of accurate memory recall.

 “We want to give patients back the ability to always make their own choices about their care, even down to what they would like for lunch.
 The menus will open up opportunities for patients who might struggle to make a decision or understand words, and will help them to pick foods that they enjoy.
 Thank you to everyone who donated and helped us to develop these brilliant menus.”
 Maxine Buyanga